FC Kharkiv: History

-In 2018, the club was promoted to the Ukrainian First League and from 2021 it is playing in the highest tier of the Ukrainian assotiation football – at the Ukrainian Premier League.
+In 2018, the club was promoted to the Ukrainian First League and, from 2021, it has played in the highest tier of Ukrainian association football – the Ukrainian Premier League.

-On 1 June 2025, Metalist 1925 secure promotion to Ukrainian Premier League from next season after win against Livyi Bereh Kyiv on aggregate 2–0 in promotion-relegation play-off and return to top tier after one year absence.
+On 1 June 2025, Metalist 1925 secured promotion to the Ukrainian Premier League from next season after a win against Livyi Bereh Kyiv on a 2–0 aggregate in the promotion-relegation play-off, and returned to the top tier after a one-year absence.